ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

    - Volumes: 4 Gbps.
    - Network: 12 Gbps.

-You can change the storage-networking bandwidth ratio [in the console](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=cli#adjusting-bandwidth-allocation-cli){: cli}[with the API](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#adjusting-bandwidth-allocation-api){: api}, but both volume and network bandwidth must be at least 500 Mbps each.
+You can adjust the storage-networking bandwidth ratio to be more favorable to storage volumes [in the console](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui){: ui}[from the CLI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=cli#adjusting-bandwidth-allocation-cli){: cli}[with the API](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#adjusting-bandwidth-allocation-api){: api}, but both volume and network bandwidth must be at least 500 Mbps each.

 Before you change the storage-networking bandwidth ratio, evaluate your instance's network bandwidth requirements.
 Make sure that the new bandwidth allocation does not have negative effects on your instance’s network performance.
 {: important}

+## Bandwidth allocation for attached volumes
+{: #attached-block-vol-bandwidth}

 To help ensure reasonable boot times, a minimum of 393 Mbps is allocated to the primary boot volume.
+Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS and 393 Mbps.
 The remaining volume bandwidth is proportionally allocated between the attached data volumes.
 The allocation does not change unless a volume is detached or attached to the instance.
 If you change the storage-networking bandwidth ratio, detach and reattach the data volumes for the new bandwidth allocation to be realized.

-{: important}
+All attached volumes are assigned instance bandwidth proportional to their maximum throughput limit, where the sum of all volume bandwidth equals the overall volumes bandwidth.

-## Throughput limit value of unattached volumes
+### Throughput limit value of block volumes
-{: #block-vol-bandwidth}
+{: #block-vol-throughout-limit}

 Each volume has an IOPS and a throughput limit.
-When you create a stand-alone (unattached) data volume, the volume throughput limit is calculated based on volume capacity, IOPS, and [volume profile](/docs/vpc?topic=vpc-block-storage-profiles).
+When you create a stand-alone (unattached) data volume, the volume throughput limit is calculated based on volume capacity, IOPS, and the [volume profile](/docs/vpc?topic=vpc-block-storage-profiles).
 The IOPS limit is always set to the maximum IOPS of the volume.

 The provisioned throughput limit is determined by the total number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The maximum throughput limit for the general-purpose volume profile is 670 MBps (5360 Mbps).
 The maximum throughput limit for the 5iops-tier volume profile is 768 MBps (6144 Mbps).
 The remaining volume profiles (10iops-tier and custom) can't exceed the throughput limit of 1024 MBps (8192 Mbps).